TrueCodee/Final-Project/README.md

 1. Python
 2. Jupyter Notebook
 3. Pandas
-4. NLTK
+4. Matplotlib
-5. Matplotlib
+5. Seaborn
-6. Seaborn
+6. Scikit-Learn
-7. VS Code
+7. Statsmodels
+8. Imbalanced-Learn

 ## Results

-Our analysis uncovered several key insights into Stack Overflow's user engagement, content quality, and community dynamics.
-Detailed findings and visualizations can be found in the Jupyter Notebook included in this repository.
+Our analysis reveals significant insights into programming language preferences across different demographic segments.
+Detailed findings and visualizations are available in the Jupyter Notebook included in this repository.

 ## Future Work

-Future directions include extending the analysis to cover more years of data, incorporating more advanced machine learning models to predict user behavior, and expanding the scope to include other Stack Exchange network sites for a comparative analysis.
+Future directions involve extending the analysis to incorporate more variables, employing longitudinal data, and considering the impacts of emerging technologies on developer preferences.

 ## How to Run

 1. Clone the repository
-2. Install dependencies like pandas, nltk, scikit-learn
+2. Install dependencies listed above
-3. Run jupyter notebook to start Jupyter
+3. Run Jupyter Notebook to start Jupyter
-4. Open the youtube_comments_analysis.ipynb notebook
+4. Open the `Final_Project_Analysis.ipynb` notebook
-5. Run the cells in order to reproduce the analysis
+5. Execute the cells in order to reproduce the analysis
-6. Alternatively, view youtube_comments_analysis.html to see a static HTML export of the executed notebook.
+6. Alternatively, view `Final_Project_Analysis.html` for a static HTML export of the notebook.

 ## Contributors

 1. Aryan Jain
 2. Devesh Talreja
 3. Micah Billington
 4. Rupesh Rangwani

-## Credits

-Thanks to DataSnaek for curating and releasing the YouTube comments dataset on Kaggle.

 ## License